nxt-insurance/nxt_schema/README.md

 # NxtSchema

 ## TODO:
-- Can we achieve to differentiate to get a clean module vs a global dsl?
 - Collect nodes when applied in order to validate applied ones
     - Apply validations only when applied
     - Implement apply! that raises